evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 We store the entire three-index integrals in memory by default.
 Consequently, we can treat about 1000 basis functions.
-For larger systems, please use the **DiskDF** approach where these integrals are loaded to memory only when necessary.
+For larger systems, please use the :code:`DiskDF` keyword where these integrals are loaded to memory only when necessary.
 In general, we can treat about 2000 basis functions (with DiskDF) using DSRG-MRPT2.

 Density fitting is more suited to spin-adapted equations while the current code uses spin-integrated equations.